 The Never-Ending handshake

 The best way to master the body language while the interview is to notice and mirror the body language of the interviewer.
-Hope these tips will work for every job seeker.
+Hope these tips will work for every job seeker, recruiters and Placement Consultancy.
 Keep visiting our blogs for more interesting recruitment blogs.